Living Room Tour | London Flat Tour

 These cushions are from Dunelm Mill, Store 21, Primary and TK Maxx.
 The many blankets are throws I’ve accumulated over the years from various stores and raffle prizes!
 I use them as general throws and blankets for texture and comfort.

 As you can tell, the theme of this room is budget-renter-friendly!

 The Gallery Wall

 I’ve always wanted a Gallery Wall, and so now I have one in pretty much every room.
-It’s cheap and pretty decor, and I love it.
+It’s cheap to create, and genuinely pretty.
+I love it.

 All of these prints are from Desenio which I am a brand ambassador for – not sponsored FYI.
 This is not complete, I want to add more print along the bottom to even out the shape, but at £6-£15 each I prefer to get them over time.
 Also, new prints come in then so I can update my theme.